amjad489/delete_rds_snapshot/README.md

 optional arguments:
   -h, --help         show this help message and exit

-for more script please visit https://cloudtutorialsblog.wordpress.com
+for more scripts please visit https://cloudtutorialsblog.wordpress.com